Mohammed97abdulhai/tmp-homework-ma/bosh/README.md

     ```curl -i 10.244.0.2```

-## whats left to do:
+## things to do in the future:

-add a web app that is protected by basic auth.
+add a web app to make use of the nginx and to learn and apply how to do a bosh release for multiple jobs